 DDoS Protection reference architectures

 DDoS Protection Standard is designed for services that are deployed in a virtual network.
-For other services, the default DDoS Protection Basic service applies.
 The following reference architectures are arranged by scenarios, with architecture patterns grouped together.

 Virtual machine (Windows/Linux) workloads